department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/my-va/sprints-61-70.md

 **BE**

-- Determine next steps for backend build; If possible, Tom can start to implement build if possible
+- Determine next steps for backend build; If possible, Lihan can start to implement build if possible

 ## Sprint 64 (12/29 - 1/11)
 [Sprint 64 Epic](https://github.com/department-of-veterans-affairs/va.gov-team/issues/30269)